 \subsection{Domains}

 \textbf{2D Particle:} A particle robot is moved on a friction-less 2D plane, by applying a force $F=[F_X,F_Y]$ for a duration of $\Delta t$.
-The observation space includes the positions and velocities of the particle $S=[X,Y,V_X,V_Y]$, and motion videos are rendered using Matplotlib Animation~\citep{Hunter:2007}.
+The observation space includes particle positions and velocities $S=[X,Y,V_X,V_Y]$, and motion videos are rendered using Matplotlib Animation~\citep{Hunter:2007}.

 While relatively simple for control, this environment allows for distinct and diverse behaviors that are easy to visualize.
-In particular, we experiment with 2 behavior classes, for which we procedurally created training trajectories: (1) \texttt{Spline} motion, and (2) \texttt{Deceleration} motion.
+We experiment with 2 behavior classes, for which we procedurally created training trajectories: (1) \texttt{Spline} motion, and (2) \texttt{Deceleration} motion.
 Both require highly coordinated actions, and are very different from the motion that a randomly initialized policy induces.
 Full details about the datasets are described in Appendix~\ref{particle:datasets}.

 \textbf{Reacher:} A 2-DoF robotic arm from OpenAI Gym's Mujoco Reacher-v2 environment~\citep{1606.01540}.
-While usually in Reacher-v2 the agent is rewarded for reaching a randomly generated target, the goal in our setting is for the policy to reconstruct the whole arm motion, as given by the intent, which is encoded from a video of the motion rendered using Mujoco~\citep{todorov2012mujoco}.
+While usually in Reacher-v2 the agent is rewarded for reaching a randomly generated target, the goal in our setting is for the policy to reconstruct the whole arm motion, as given by the intent.
+The intent is encoded from a video of the motion rendered using Mujoco~\citep{todorov2012mujoco}.
 We handcrafted a trajectory dataset, termed \texttt{FixedJoint}, which is fully described in Appendix~\ref{reacher:datasets}.

 \textbf{Hopper:} From OpenAI Gym's Mujoco Hopper-v2 environment~\citep{1606.01540}.
-The dataset is from D4RL's \texttt{hopper-medium-v2}~\citep{fu2020d4rl}, and consists of mostly forward hopping behaviors.
-There are several challenges in this domain: (1) the dynamics are non-linear, and include a non-smooth contact with the ground; (2) the desired behavior (hopping) is very different from the behavior of an untrained policy (falling), and requires applying a very specific force exactly when making contact with the ground (a `bottleneck' in the state space); and (3) the camera is fixed on the agent, and forward movement can only be inferred from the movement of the background.
+The dataset is from D4RL's \texttt{hopper-medium-v2}~\citep{fu2020d4rl}, and consists of mostly forward hopping behaviors (see Appendix~\ref{hopper:datasets}).
+There are several challenges in this domain: (1) the dynamics are non-linear, and include a non-smooth contact with the ground; (2) the desired behavior (hopping) is very different from the behavior of an untrained policy (falling), and requires applying a very specific force exactly when making contact with the ground (a `bottleneck' in state space); and (3) the camera is fixed on the agent, and forward movement can only be inferred from the movement of the background.